 While all dog breeds have some instinct to dig and may scratch or dig at the floor, carpet or bed, as he looks for the perfect spot, there is no doubt that some dogs take their digging a little more seriously than others.

 See which dog breeds are most likely to dig and find out why they do it.
+Want to learn how to curb this behavior?
+Check out our guide on how to stop dogs from digging.

 Hound Group.
 The German-bred Dachshund used his short but dogged legs to burrow deep into the earth, creating tunnels through which he hunted badgers and other prey.
 Today, the breed still follows his nose and instincts; he’s likely to dig up flower beds in an attempt to excavate the rodents in his yard.